 - An Indian citizen or a person of Indian origin having taxable India-sourced income not exceeding INR 1.5 million and who, being outside India, comes on a visit to India will qualify as a resident of India only if physically present in India for 182 days or more during that tax year.

 Effective 1 April 2020, an Indian citizen or person of India origin who, being outside India, comes on a visit to India and whose India-sourced taxable income exceeds INR 1.5 million during the relevant tax year will qualify as a resident of India only if physically present in India for 120 days or more during that tax year and 365 days or more during the previous four tax years immediately preceding the relevant tax year.
 Further, such an individual will qualify as RNOR if the total stay in India during the relevant tax year is 120 days or more but less than 182 days.

-The above rule of determining a person as a "deemed resident" of India will only be applicable where the normal rule of residency based on the individual's physical presence in India during the relevant previous year and/or past four tax years is applicable.
-For normal rule of residency based on individual’s physical presence in India.
+The above rule of determining a person as a 'deemed resident' of India will only be applicable where the normal rule of residency based on the individual's physical presence in India during the relevant previous year and/or past four tax years is not applicable.

-For the purpose of residency in India, the expression "India sourced taxable income" shall not include income deemed to accrue or arise in India.
+For the purpose of residency in India, the expression 'India-sourced taxable income' will include income deemed to accrue or arise in India.

-In order to provide more clarity on the applicability of this provision, the Budget 2021 has proposed a definition of the term 'liable to tax'.
-According to the definition, the term 'liable to tax' means that there is a liability of tax on the person under any law for the time being in force in any country and it also includes a case where subsequent to imposition of tax liability, an exemption has been provided.
+To provide more clarity on the applicability of this provision, the definition of the term 'liable to tax' is introduced, which means that there is a liability of tax on the person under any law for the time being in force in any country and also includes cases where, subsequent to imposition of tax liability, an exemption has been provided.